GlobalGeoTree: A Multi-Granular Vision-Language Dataset for Global Tree Species Classification: Benchmarks

 \subsection{Experimental setup}

-We evaluated GeoTreeCLIP against two advanced pretrained vision-language models: the original CLIP \citep{radford2021learning} and RemoteCLIP \citep{liu2024remoteclip}, a specialized VLM for remote sensing applications.
-To provide a fair comparison with models not inherently designed for time-series, we adopted an ensemble-like approach for CLIP and RemoteCLIP: features/probabilities were computed for each of the 12 monthly images independently, and the results were then averaged.
+We evaluated GeoTreeCLIP against two advanced pretrained vision-language models: CLIP \citep{radford2021learning} and RemoteCLIP \citep{liu2024remoteclip}, a specialized VLM for remote sensing applications.
+To ensure a fair comparison with models not explicitly designed for time-series data, we employed an ensemble-like approach for CLIP and RemoteCLIP.
+Specifically, features or probabilities were computed independently for each of the 12 monthly images, and the final results were obtained by averaging these values.
+Additionally, the results of other baseline models, including SkyCLIP-50 \citep{wang2024skyscript} and CLIP-laion-RS \citep{he2024visual}, are provided in Appendix \ref{app:additional_zeroshot_baselines_eval10k}.

 All models were evaluated on the \textit{GlobalGeoTree-10kEval} benchmark using zero-shot and few-shot learning settings.
 Performance was measured using top-1 and top-5 prediction accuracy, with separate evaluations for each taxonomic level (family, genus, and species).
 To ensure robustness, we repeated each experiment 5 times using different random seeds and reported the mean accuracy and variance.